Welcome | Types of Tutoring | Tutoring Schedules | Academic Support | Tools & Resources | Meet our Tutors | Become a Tutor | Instructors Toolbox

 AS-8: To Google and Beyond – Conducting scholarly research

-This workshop will introduce students to the art of conducting scholarly research.
+This workshop will introduce students to the art of doing scholarly research.
 We will navigate the MATC Library Website, do full text and keyword searches, evaluate various databases, and learn to distinguish reliable sources from unreliable ones.
 (Library staff lead this session.)

 In this workshop, students will learn how to use NetTutor, MATC's new free online tutoring service.